MS-Santi/code-with-engineering-playbook/observability/readme.md

 Questions that this guide should answer:

 * What is observability?
-* Why I do need an observability?
-What kind of problems does it resolve and where does it help me ?
+* Why I do need observability?
+What kind of problems does it solve and where does it help me ?
-* How can Observability be achieved?
+* How can observability be achieved?
-* What's the difference from AMP (Application Performance Monitoring) and Observability.
+* What's the difference between AMP (Application Performance Monitoring) and observability.
 * Clarify the definitions of common topics (activity, span, trace, log, event, metric, etc.)
 * What are the different observability use cases and where can samples be found?
 * What is the difference between **Internal Tracing** (single service) and **Distributed Tracing** (multiple services)?